pypancsv/pypancsv/docs/quickexamples/index.md

 ### Test yourself!

-[Click here](https://repl.it/@rplrpl/Import-a-CSV-into-Pandas-Print-the-resulting-DataFrame){:target="_blank"} and edit the code so that instead of saying "---Here are the first 5 lines---", it says, "---Here are the last 2 lines---", and edit the next line of code to do just that _(display the last 2 lines)_.
+[Click here](https://repl.it/@rplrpl/Import-a-CSV-into-Pandas-Print-the-resulting-DataFrame){:target="_blank"} and edit the code so that instead of saying "Here are the first 5 lines", it says, "Here are the last 2 lines", and edit the next line of code to do just that _(display the last 2 lines)_.

 Hint:  it's the "[°°°1°°°.tail(°°°2°°°)](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.tail.html){:target="_blank"}" operation).<br/>